solo-io/wasm/spec/spec.md

 ### Description:

 #### Overview:

-The WASM OCI Artifact Specification defines a method of storing WASM modules which makes them easy to build, pull, publish, and execute.

 Because each execution environment (runtime) for a WASM module may have runtime-specific configuration parameters, a WASM image is composed of both a content layer, for the WASM module itself, as well as a config layer, with metadata describing the module which is relevant to the target runtime.